[Teacher Tips] The Complete Test Day Success Guide

 - Start Something New – Once state exams are over, get a fresh start and end the school year on a high note.
 Start a new project that is fun and tailored to the interests of your students, or look into starting a genius hour.
 Whether that’s a video project, a research paper, or something else entirely, it’ll be refreshing to switch gears.

-State testing can be a whirlwind for even the most seasoned educator.
+State testing (especially this year) can be a whirlwind for even the most seasoned educator.
 Good luck to all the teachers and students out there!
 We’re rooting for you!